Supporting good practice

 Athena SWAN Departmental Surveys

-In 2016 we carried out surveys with a range of staff and students working in the department.
+In 2019 and 2016 we carried out surveys with a range of staff and students working in the department.
 You can view the results in infographic form, below:

 Departmental Self-Assessment Team

 The Department's Athena SWAN Self-Assessment Team meets six times per year.
 It includes representation from staff and students throughout the department, as well as representatives from a postdoctoral/postgraduate research sub-group.

 In addition to the work of the Self-Assessment Team, the Department holds regular surveys and events to survey its staff for their perspectives on topics such as parental leave, promotional opportunities and mentoring.
 You can enquire further about the departments activities, from the Department's Athena Swan lead Dr Clare Wilkinson.

 The Department's Athena SWAN Self-Assessment Team formed a working group in 2017-18 to examine issues and actions identified in our 2016 application in relation to the recruitment of department staff, and progression of those staff who are already based with us.
 The Staff Recruitment Working Group met on a number of occasions and reported on their activities and actions in 2018.

 The Equality and Diversity Unit provides professional support and advice on equality and diversity for both staff and students.